eazow/knowledge-hierarchy/english/vocabularies.md

 punctuality: punctuality is the state of being prompt.

+rational: Use the adjective rational to describe people or ideas that operate according to logic or reason.

 sufferance: sufferance is a type of patience, especially the patience to endure pain and suffering.

 symbolic: When one thing represents something else that's more abstract, it is symbolic, like a cowboy's black hat in western films is symbolic of his sinister intentions.